Kingxukai/linux/Documentation/networking/arcnet-hardware.rst

 				01111111	FE
 				11111111	FF

-			Note that this is binary with the digits reversed!
+			Note that this is binary with the woke digits reversed!

 			DO NOT SET THIS TO 0 OR 255 (0xFF)!